 Bottom Line When Comparing HELOCs to Home Construction Financing

 Most people who want to fund home improvements choose to tap their home equity with an interest only HELOC or home equity loan with a fixed rate.
 The facts that the interest rate is low and you can pay the loan over 10+ years means that it simply costs you less in monthly payments each month.

 Of course, you are paying more interest than with a construction loan.
 It often comes down to how much you can afford to pay each month, and how much interest you are comfortable paying over the life of your loan.

-Both of these loan products can work for your home improvement needs.
-You just need to determine which works better for you depending upon your current finances.
+Both of these home construction loan products can work for your house improvement needs.
+We suggest discussing your goals with home construction lenders so can best determine which works better for you depending upon your current finances.